MercySamoei/MercySamoei.github.io/README.md

 # MercySamoei.github.io
 Startup website.
 This website is available online at MercySamoei.github.io.
-Check it out.
+Check it out!